Sign up for the free Shakespeare Newsletter

 As passes colouring.

-Re-enter Gaoler, with EMILIA
+[Re-enter Gaoler, with EMILIA]

-Dear gentlewoman, 30
+Dear gentlewoman,

-How fares our gracious lady?
+How fares our gracious lady?30

-EMILIA As well as one so great and so forlorn
+EMILIAAs well as one so great and so forlorn

 May hold together: on her frights and griefs,